Commentary on the Gremlin’s Tale

-I lost had contact with him after he had his dropped his contact with NEMT because of his work commitments in March 2011:
+I had lost contact with him after he had his dropped his contact with NEMT because of his work commitments in March 2011:

 Mick, Thanks for your reply and explan’t’n which sounds like it makes sense to continue with Daily.